marein/php-gaming-website/README.md

   **Communication**: It directly invokes use cases from other [modules](/src) to reduce network hops and abstractions, and calls other [services](https://github.com/gaming-platform?q=service-) via [Request-Response](https://en.wikipedia.org/wiki/Request–response).
-  To notify users in real-time about what has happened, it subscribes to events from other contexts, using [Publish-Subscribe](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html), and forwards them to subscribed users.
+  To notify users in real-time about what has happened, it subscribes to events from other contexts using [Publish-Subscribe](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html), and forwards them to subscribed users via [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events).

   **Architecture**: Internally, it uses a form of [Layered Architecture](https://en.wikipedia.org/wiki/Multitier_architecture) server-side.
 To reduce client-side